hmdhszd/Hashicorp-Terraform-Associate-Certification-Resources/11- Version Constraints.md

 Version constraints can be used anywhere terraform allows us to specify versions.
 Most commonly they can be set at:

 1. Within the `provider` `version` `configuration` (Inside the `required_providers` block nested inside the `terraform block`)

+you can use a specific version of the terraform provider: (default = latest version)

+The functionality of a provider plugin may vary drastically from one version to another.

+Our terraform configuration may not work as expected when using a version different than the one it was written in.

 ```bash